 Another crucial reason behind the holidays being deemed dangerous for road goers is the fact that alcohol consumption is increased during these days.
 As people drink more, their ability to function properly on a road with many others around is hindered, causing accidents and injuries.
 Because of that, combining alcohol with driving is a recipe for disaster.

 How Can You Stay Safe This Holiday Season?

-I reached out to the Phoenix car accident lawyers at Gerber Injury Law to get their best tips on how to stay safe this holiday season:
+I reached out to the Dallas car accident lawyers at the Law Firm of Aaron Herbert to get their best tips on how to stay safe this holiday season:

 Stay Rested & Drive Safe

 The holiday season can be a stressful time for a lot of people.
 Make sure you’re getting ample amounts of rest to keep you focused and alert while driving.
 Additionally, make sure you follow all safety guidelines on the highway and avoid distractions that’ll take your eyes away from the road.

 If your celebration plans this year involve any sort of alcohol consumption, we urge you not to even consider driving.
 Make plans ahead of time for a designated driver and keep yourself, your family, and your community safe.
 Drinking and driving is NEVER a good idea.

 With the coronavirus pandemic still in effect, it’s essential to check the CDC & state guidelines on holiday gatherings to make sure you’re following all the necessary rules to prevent the spread of Covid-19.
 Large 50+ person parties may be very questionable at these times but a small, intimate holiday dinner with family is absolutely doable.